sebastianomelita/time-tick-scheduler/english.md

 - Simulation on ESP32 with Wokwi of **interrupt-scheduled tasks** in an ISR: https://wokwi.com/projects/353402752887006209

 - Simulation on ESP32 with Wokwi of **tasks scheduled via toggleEvent()**: https://wokwi.com/projects/353405525014893569

+- Simulation on ESP32 with Wokwi ofi **tasks created and deleted dynamically at runtime**: https://wokwi.com/projects/371341648643932161

 ### **Methods** of class **```Scheduler()```**: